MasonFlint44/esp8266-controller/README.md

 1. Ensure baud rate is set to at least 115200
 1. Press RST button on device to restart - output should appear in Serial Monitor

-NOTE: it is possible to execute functions on the device by providing input to Serial Monitor.
+NOTE: It is possible to execute functions on the device by providing input to Serial Monitor.
 Documentation needs added for this.

 <p align="right">(<a href="#top">back to top</a>)</p>